Soup Kitchens

 Offers a noon-hour lunch and chapel service with a Christ-focused message designed specifically for street-involved youth.
 Offers food, music, and people sharing their personal stories.

-Provides free warm, nutritious meals on weekdays for youth aged 13-25.
-Offers positive social activities such as wellness spa night, sports and recreation, cultural theme night, and movie and game nights.
+Provides free warm, nutritious meals on weekdays for youth aged 13-25: bagged meals on Monday and Friday, and dinner drop-in Tuesday through Thursday, offering positive social activities such as board games, movies, spa night, karaoke, and more.

 Subscribe to Soup Kitchens